Skip to contents

 Hdf5 file format:

+This storage backend can be useful for embedding BPCells formats as a group within an h5ad or other HDF5 file.
 Arrays of numbers are stored as HDF5 datasets using the built-in HDF5 encoding format.
 Arrays of strings are stored as HDF5 variable length string datasets.

-The version string is stored as a version attribute on the HDF5 group
+The version string is stored as a version attribute on the HDF5 group.

 R object format: